 Although the best interests standard can be hard to define in some situations, there are some common factors that are part of this analysis in most custody situations, such as the following:

 Remember, courts don't just look at one factor, but instead take a more holistic approach.
-Their best interests determinations are generally made by considering a number of factors related to the child's circumstances and the parent or caregiver's circumstances and capacity to parent, with the child's ultimate safety and happiness being the paramount concern.
+Their best interests determinations are generally made after considering a number of factors related to the child's circumstances and the parent or caregiver's circumstances and capacity to parent, with the child's ultimate safety and happiness being the paramount concern.

 Even though you understand what's in the best interests of your child, ultimately the court will have the final say.
 The best way to both express your concerns about your child's wellbeing and work within the constraints of the court system is to work with an attorney.
 If you haven't already lawyered-up, you can get started by searching for an experienced child custody attorney near you.